hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 <img src="../img/hypergeo.png" width="200">
 </p>

-This test will result in an adjusted p-value (after multiple test correction) for each category tested.
+This test will result in an adjusted p-value (after multiple testing correction) for each category tested.

 ### Running ORA with clusterProfiler

-Now that we know more about what ORA is doing, let's take our significant genes and see if there are any GO terms over-represented that align with what we expect to be happening in VSM cells with change of temperature.
+Now that we know more about what ORA is doing, let's take our significant genes and see if there are any GO terms over-represented that align with what we expect to be happening in VSM cells with a change of temperature.

 In the workshop so far, we have run differential expression analysis using two different approaches: